 This display produces a very bright picture and is well suited for a brightly lit room environment.
 The semi-matte screen also helps to reduce screen reflections.

-The brightness of the image dimmed as I moved off center to either side of the screen.
-But did not detract for the image to where I would consider it a problem.
+The brightness of the image dimmed as I moved off-center to either side of the screen.
+But did not detract from the image to where I would consider it a problem.

-Image detail and depth was excellent on this display and was on par with Sony and Samsung 4K displays.
+Image detail and depth were excellent on this display and were on par with Sony and Samsung 4K displays.

 I really enjoy seeing all the fine detail in a 4K image, whether it be in the foreground or background of a particular shot or scene.
 These types of images are so clear and transparent giving you a true “you are their” experience.
 With that said, the P652ui-B2 delivered this superb type of picture quality in abundance.

-There were a few Issues I found with this set.
-I have already spoke about the color issue.
+There were a few issues I found with this set.
+I have already spoken about the color issue.
 (See above).

 Note: Vizio’s website claims a 240Hz refresh rate for this display, but like all other 4K TVs on the market, it actually has a 120Hz refresh rate.
 The extra Hz supposedly comes from backlight scanning.

-Now, back to the bright highlight (blooming) issue I mentioned above.
-On a scene I viewed of a space shuttle blasting off, the white exhaust produced by the shuttle’s engines lost its definition and appeared as an obscured white mass.
+Now, back to the bright highlight (blooming) issue, I mentioned above.
+In a scene I viewed of a space shuttle blasting off, the white exhaust produced by the shuttle’s engines lost its definition and appeared as an obscured white mass.

-There has also been reported issues from consumer reviews I discovered doing research over the internet regarding backlight local dimming issues… for example, one consumer stated, “when rapidly transitioning from dark to bright (and vice versa), you can notice the backlighting dimming/brightening with a noticeable lag”.
-There has also been reports on a popular A/V forum of picture blooming.
-(This effect is caused by light bleed from the backlight LEDs that speads out (blooms) from an illuminated object on screen and into the surrounding dark (black) areas of the image).
+There have also been reported issues from consumer reviews I discovered doing research over the internet regarding backlight local dimming issues… for example, one consumer stated, “when rapidly transitioning from dark to bright (and vice versa), you can notice the backlighting dimming/brightening with a noticeable lag”.
+There have also been reports on a popular A/V forum of picture blooming.
+(This effect is caused by a light bleed from the backlight LEDs that spreads out (blooms) from an illuminated object on the screen and into the surrounding dark (black) areas of the image).

-There is firmware update (18.104.22.168) that reportedly fixes these issues but at the expense of hurting deep black level reproduction.
+There is a firmware update (220.127.116.11) that reportedly fixes these issues but at the expense of hurting deep black level reproduction.
 I have personally seen examples of this on the forum referenced above.
-And yes, black level reproduction has been negatively affected by this new firmware update.
+And yes, black-level reproduction has been negatively affected by this new firmware update.